atk4/book/en/model/core.rst

 .. php:method:: tryLoad

-    Ask the controller data to load the model by a given $id
+    Ask the data controller to load the model data from source by a given $id

 .. php:method:: load